The best liberal arts colleges have strong music programs because music plays an important role in a well-rounded education.

 Membership in the Dakota Wesleyan Choir is open by audition to all students.
 The choir performs masterworks from the Renaissance to the 20th century.
 The choir presents two major concerts each semester and a tour in the spring.

 The Highlanders is a select ensemble that performs the highest quality vocal chamber music from Renaissance polyphony to vocal jazz.
 The Highlanders present two major concerts each semester, tour schools and churches, and offer music for special community events.
-Students may audition in the fall or spring semesters.
+Students may audition in the fall or spring semesters, and must be a member of Wesleyan Choir to be eligible.

 LyricWood String Ensemble